-Community Wide "Housing Our Future" housing strategy was released in June with monthly webinars on specific subjects.
+The community wide "Housing Our Future" housing strategy was released in June 2022 with monthly webinars on specific subjects.
 County HOME funds were used to develop housing action plans for six communities, including Cheviot, Silverton, Deer Park, Addyston, Springfield Township and Norwood.
 The County will conduct 3 more plans with Forest Park, Lincoln Heights and Golf Manor this coming year.

 During 2020, County staff developed new relationships with nonprofits throughout the County that were funded with general CARES funds.
-This translated into more and new nonprofit organizations applying for CDBG funds through our Nonprofit Services RFP this past year.
+This translated into more and new nonprofit organizations applying for CDBG funds through our Nonprofit Services RFP in 2021.
+In 2023, our staff is engaging current and prospective nonprofit grant recipients through frequent office hours and learning opportunities.